 What do the results of a biomarker test mean?

 The results of a biomarker test could show that your cancer has a certain biomarker that is targeted by a known therapy.
 That means that the therapy may work to treat your cancer.
 The matching therapy may be available as an FDA-approved treatment, an off-label treatment, or through participation in a clinical trial.

 The results could also show that your cancer has a biomarker that may prevent a certain therapy from working.
 This information could spare you from getting a treatment that won’t help you.

 In many cases, biomarker testing may find changes in your cancer that won’t help your doctor make treatment decisions.
 For example, genetic changes that are thought to be harmless (benign) or whose effects are not known (variant of unknown significance) are not used to make treatment decisions.

-Based on your test results, your health care provider may recommend a treatment that has not been approved by the FDA as a treatment for the type of cancer that you have, but is approved for the treatment of a different type of cancer.
-However, the therapy may still work for you because your cancer has the biomarker that the treatment targets.
+Based on your test results, your health care provider may recommend a treatment that is not FDA approved for your cancer type, but is approved for the treatment of a different type of cancer that has the same biomarker as your cancer.
+This means the treatment would be used off label, but it may work for you because your cancer has the biomarker that the treatment targets.